-We began a conversation today about a question that came up over my block unit.
-The question was around some activities that appear to be repeated.
-I thought it would be helpful to share my thoughts on this and also recap some of the vision for this project.
+We began a conversation today about a question that came up over one of my block units.
+The question was about why some activities appear to be repeated throughout the year.
+I thought it would be helpful to share my thoughts on this and also recap some of the vision for our Little Wonders curriculum.

 Repetition is what builds mastery and for the very young child, that might mean repeating the same activity over, and over, and over.
 One way I measure how many times is, if I think it’s been enough, then I plan to repeat it at least 10 more times.
 No joke.
 One of the children’s favorite activities was mixing paint.
 Can you imagine their excited faces to be given permission to create something new?
 Mix red with blue and you make purple.
 Mind blown!
 They wanted to do it over and over and show me and their friends.